raspberrypi/rp2350_hacking_challenge_2/README.md

 In this repository you can find a full, already instrumentalized example of our AES implementation:

-- aes.S contains the implementation that you can also find in [Picotool](https://github.com/raspberrypi/picotool/blob/develop/enc_bootloader/aes.S) - with some minor patches to make it run from regular flash
+- aes.S contains the same implementation that you can also find in [Picotool](https://github.com/raspberrypi/picotool/blob/develop/enc_bootloader/aes.S) - with some minor patches to make it run from regular flash
 - rp2350_hacking_challenge_2.c contains a small example program that calls into the AES implementation and already provides a trigger for your initial SCA needs
 - If you want to trigger somewhere within the assembly, you can simply add "bl trigger" into the assembly

-**Note:**: The implementation shared in the example code has some fault-injection hardening checks removed and is mainly for making side-channel measurements easier.
+**Note:**: The implementation included in the example code has some fault-injection hardening checks removed and is modified to make side-channel measurements easier.
 Attacks should work against the code as used by the bootloader.

 ## Keytool